 Pacific Environment calls for action in meeting COP16’s 30×30 targets

 On Oct.
-21, 2024, delegates from over 190 countries began a two-week long meeting at the 16th Conference of the Parties of the Convention on Biological Diversity, or COP16, in Cali, Colombia, for the first time, since signing the Kunming-Montreal Global Biodiversity Framework (KMGBF) at COP15 in 2022.
+21, 2024, delegates from over 190 countries began a two-week long meeting at the 16th Conference of the Parties to the Convention on Biological Diversity, or COP16, in Cali, Colombia, for the first time, since signing the Kunming-Montreal Global Biodiversity Framework (KMGBF) at COP15 in 2022.
 The plan includes measures to halt and reverse nature loss, including protecting 30% of land and oceans by 2030, otherwise known as “30×30.”
 While COP15 established an agreement on the targets for protecting nature, COP16 will allow countries to agree on a concrete plan for actually meeting those targets by 2030.

 Scientists agree that we must protect at least 30% of lands, fresh waters and oceans by 2030 to have any chance of stemming the dual crises of biodiversity loss and climate change facing our planet.
 Currently, only about 17% of land and 8% of marine areas are under some form of legal protection.
 Although, the effectiveness of that protection is unclear — given that some areas are little more than “paper parks” — 30×30 also includes goals for strengthening the effectiveness of existing Marine Protected Areas.